Posted on 22/11/2017 by David

 Edward deployed 7,000 troops to capture and kill Dafydd and Dolbadarn was occupied by Norman forces in October 1283.

-Edward began constructing his 'Ring of Steel' castles, replacing the old Welsh administrative system with a new principality governed from Caernarfon.
+Edward began constructing his 'Ring of Iron' castles, replacing the old Welsh administrative system with a new principality governed from Caernarfon.